-Length of prerectum almost equal to four anal-body-widths.
+Length of prerectum almost equal to four anal-bodywidths.
 Rectum straight, length equal to one anal body width.
 Tail short, rounded, length equal to two-thirds of anal body width.

 Specific differentiation.
-S. taiaha is readily distinguished from S. ventralis Thorne by the more rounded tail and the

-S. rotundicauda Goodey (known only from a single male) in the shape of the spear (c.f. figs 25 B & F).
+S. taiaha is readily distinguished from S. ventralis Thorne by the more rounded tail and the paucity of the caudal cuticular pores.
+It differs from S. rotundicauda Goodey (known only from a single male) in the shape of the spear (c.f. figs 25 B & F).
 Goodey's species has a single caudal pore.